saleyn/simdjsone/README.md

 - `use_nil`            - encode the atom `nil` as `null`
 - `escape_fwd_slash`   - escape the `/` character (useful when encoding URLs)
 - `{bytes_per_red, N}` - where `N` >= 0 - This controls the number of bytes
-  that Jiffy will process as an equivalent to a reduction.
+  that the NIF library will process as an equivalent to a reduction.
 Each 20 reductions we consume 1% of our allocated time slice for the current process.
   When the Erlang VM indicates we need to return from the NIF.

-**NOTE**: Since the simdjson library currently doen't have an implementation of a JSON encoder, the encoding implementation is the jiffy's modified encoder optimized for encoding integers.
+**NOTE**: Since the simdjson library currently doen't have an implementation of a JSON encoder, the encoding implementation is the jiffy's modified encoder optimized for speed when encoding integers.

 The implementation includes `simdjson:int_to_bin/1` function that is about 30% faster than `erlang:integer_to_binary/1`, but it's limited to integers in range: